 Complementary TV Strategy Navigator sessions at ANGA

-To celebrate the release of the TV Strategy Navigator to the public, we’ll be hosting complementary TV Strategy Navigator sessions at ANGACOM in Cologne from May 30th to June 1st.
-In each of these sessions, Divitel’s principal consultant, Marcel Veening, will guide two or three industry executives in mapping out the TV Strategy Navigator.
+We’ll be hosting 7 complementary TV Strategy Navigator sessions again at ANGACOM in Cologne from June 12th to June 14th.
+In each of these sessions, Divitel’s principal consultant Marcel Veening and/or Chief Innovation Officer Tuan Huynh, will guide two or three industry executives in mapping out the TV Strategy Navigator.
 Joined by industry peers, you’ll gain valuable insight in your TV and video business strategy in an effective 40 minute round-table session.
 Sessions will be held behind closed doors, ensuring you the privacy needed to discuss your business freely.

 Want to join?